-Thank you for recognizing the measures we have already taken to protect our IT systems from numerous threats.
-We appreciate the efforts of your staff and subject matter experts to evaluate our current IT security posture and recommend opportunities for improvement.
-Many of the recommendations have already been put into place and have strengthened our IT security program.
-We remain committed to continuous improvement to address the recommendations in the report.
+Thank you for recognizing the measures we have taken to protect our technology environment from numerous threats.
+We appreciate the efforts of those involved to evaluate our information technology security program and the recommended opportunities for improvement.
+Several of the recommendations have already been put in to place.
+We remain committed to addressing the remaining recommendations in the report and to continuously improve our processes and capabilities.